82

 Pool Heaters: Heat that Cool Water!

-Average pool water temperatures in the Denton area are now in the low 70’s—of course this depends on if the pool is shaded, if it has a dark surface, etc. According to the National Oceanographic Data Center, 70-78 degrees is where most people feel comfortable swimming.
+Average pool water temperatures in the Denton area are now in the high 60’s to low 70’s—of course this depends on if the pool is shaded, if it has a dark surface, etc. According to the National Oceanographic Data Center, 70-78 degrees is where most people feel comfortable swimming.
 I am not sure who “most people” are, but from what I have observed, 70-78 degrees is a bit cold for most of us north Texans.
 Most of us seem to prefer between 80-84 degrees, but it really depends on the individual and what type of swimming is being done.

 But for those who heat their pools this time of year, comfortable swimming will take place for at least another month or two.
 Pool owners who have heaters use them to take the chill out of the water on those warm days when the water is still too cold—like right now.